argiroff/populus_seasonal/README.md

 <sup>3</sup>Department of Microbiology, University of Tennessee, Knoxville, Tennessee, USA

-*Submitted to mSystems.*
+*In revision at mSystems.*

 Sequence data are available in the Sequence Read Archive (Project Accesion No. [PRJNA993999](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA993999))

 Any additional raw data, as well as QIIME2 ASV and taxonomy QZAs, are included in this repository.

-All code for statistical analyses and figure generation is contained in `analysis.Rmd` within the `seasonal_Rproject` directory.
+All code for statistical analyses and figure generation is contained in `analysis_revised.Rmd` within the `seasonal_Rproject` directory.